stephenlepisto/designpatternexamples/docs/strategy.md

 components:

 1. Fetch information about files/folders
-2. Display the fetched information about the files/folders
+2. Show the fetched information about the files/folders

 To fetch the information about files and folders, there are several
 options: